sam-mccarthy/sam-mccarthy.github.io/_posts/2025-01-09-the-wonders-of-jekyll.md

 It took me a little bit to find a nice theme, but I ended up deciding on the elegant [Klisé theme](https://github.com/piharpi/jekyll-klise), for its simplicity and beauty.
 There are a couple issues with it, from what I can tell - the footer is static, so you have to override the theme file for it, and the dark-mode button is broken if you don't set a default mode in `_config.yml`.

 But, alas, that concludes this welcome of sorts.
 Always appreciate anyone taking a look at these posts!
 I'll be seeing what more can be done with Jekyll.
-The following is an in-progress experiment (potentially a blank space), along the lines of a fluid sim in a Jekyll post.
-I embedded a JS canvas, along with a couple script tags in this Markdown file, so I'm able to use WebGL to do whatever I want!
-I have a fullscreen example of this in the works, as well, using a custom post layout.
+The following is part of an in-progress experiment of mine - rendering things within a Jekyll post.
+I embedded a Javascript canvas, along with a couple script tags in this Markdown file, so I'm able to use WebGL to execute GLSL shaders.
+I have a fullscreen example of this, as well, using a custom post layout - which you can checkout.

 <canvas id="fluid" style="width: 100%;"></canvas>
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.7.1/jquery.min.js"></script>